audioku/meta-transfer-learning/README.md

 <img src="img/pytorch-logo-dark.png" width="10%"> [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is the implementation of our papers accepted in [ACL](https://www.aclweb.org/anthology/2020.acl-main.348/) 2020.
+This is the implementation of our paper accepted in [ACL](https://www.aclweb.org/anthology/2020.acl-main.348/) 2020.

 This code has been written using PyTorch.
 If you use any source codes or datasets included in this toolkit in your work, please cite the following papers.
 ```